 This page contains important phone numbers you can use to contact an Enbridge representative.

-If you suspect any suspicious activities along our pipelines, or have any comments or questions, please contact us.
+If you suspect any suspicious activities along our systems, or have any comments or questions, please contact us.

-In case of an emergency, please find a safe place to call 911 and then call Enbridge's 24-hour emergency number at:
+In case of an emergency, please find a safe place to call 911 and then call Enbridge at: